Aiven-Labs/app-multimodal-search-CLIP-PostgreSQL/README.md

    in a container context.

 3. At one point I was running the Dockerised application in an HTTPS context.
-   In order to make the HTMX redirect to `/search_form` also use HTTPS, I needed to tell FastAPI `redirect_slashes=FALSE` (and make sure that the `/search_form` in the `templates/index.html` file didn't end with `/`).
+   In order to make the redirect to `/search_form` also use HTTPS, I needed to tell FastAPI `redirect_slashes=FALSE` (and make sure that the `/search_form` in the `templates/index.html` file didn't end with `/`).